Pender Harbour & District Health Centre Auxiliary Information

 - The Linda Curtiss Student Citizenship Award, which is one $1,000 scholarship awarded annually to students from grade 9 to 12 who have performed volunteer or community work in the Pender Harbour area and, during this time, applied leadership and inter-personal skills which will be measured in order to qualify.
 This volunteer or community work is to include working in any organization which has been approved by the Auxiliary Society for the Health Centre.

-The Bargain Barn Thrift Store is operated entirely by volunteers and is open on Wednesday, Friday and Saturday from 10:30 to 3:30 and Thursdays from 12:30 to 3:30 (except in the summer, the store is open all day).
+The Bargain Barn Thrift Store is operated entirely by volunteers and is open on Wednesday, Friday, and Saturday from 10:30 to 3:30 and Thursdays 12:30 to 3:30 except in the summer when it is open all day.

 Mondays and Tuesdays are not open to the public because those are the main days when volunteers are there for sorting, pricing and stocking — although it’s not uncommon to find a sorter there on any day of the week now in order to keep up with donations.

 The Auxiliary is always looking for volunteers who will spend some time helping at the store either selling or in the sorting room.
 Whether its three hours or ten hours a month, there is always something needing to be done.

 The Auxiliary Society meets upon notice, but most of the official business in conducted by a Board.